Bayzedalam/Bayzedalam/README.md

 <!-- --- -->
 💫 About Me

-I'm **Bayzed Alam**

-<p>a Web Designer and Full Stack Web Developer from Bangladesh.
+<p>I'm **Bayzed Alam** a Web Designer and Full Stack Web Developer from Bangladesh.
 I specialize in PHP, MySQL, WordPress, and modern web technologies, with a passion for creating secure, responsive, and high-performance websites.</p>

 ---
 ### Highlights